Best Rated in Toronto

 Lazar Bakery has built itself a cult following.
 The general consensus?
 Fresh, tasty, and just foreign enough to make you feel cosmopolitan.
 The croissants are flaky (usually), the pastel de nata are buttery, and the bread feels like it might fix your life a little.
 Their baked goods swing Portuguese-Italian, which basically means you get the best of both worlds.
 The deli offerings round things out, and the overall vibe is relaxed.
 A few reviews mention the occasional stale croissant.
 And some people have found the filled pastries a bit much.

-Lazar Famous Deli & Bakery Address
+Lazar Famous Deli & Bakery Location

 900 Rathburn Rd W E4, Mississauga, ON L5C 4K5